steqeq/0000/docs/what-is-rocm.rst

 Specifically, ROCm provides the tools for
 :doc:`HIP (Heterogeneous-computing Interface for Portability) <hip:index>`,
 OpenCL and OpenMP.
-This include compilers, libraries for high-level functions, debuggers, profilers and runtimes.
+These include compilers, libraries for high-level functions, debuggers, profilers and runtimes.

 .. tip::